What is ARTvision?

 In years prior, ARTvision had culminated each year at Will’s annual New Year’s Eve ARTvision & Gourmet Pizza Extravaganza, which is now in its 10th consecutive year.
 The enthusiasm of party attendees helped create ARTvision as it is today - complete with a vibrant, talented group of dedicated artists who regularly give of their time and artistry to benefit PI.

-This event was borne of the generosity and excitement from everyday people who want to make a difference.
+This event was borne of the generosity and excitement from everyday people who want to make a difference, and our treasured artists reflect that.

 Ongoing thanks to...